 Now with five locations across the city (Toul Kork, Central Market, PP Airport and Chbar Ampov), Dim Sum Emperors issues all manner of things Hong Kong and Guangdong.
 Their extensive dim sum list includes classic pork and shrimp dim sum, as well as barbecue pork buns.

 Japanese izakaya-style restaurant Iza at Rosewood Hotel in Vattanac Capital Tower serves up a repertoire that includes classic, international and contemporary fare.
 Dining at a robata-yaki grill section is a special occasion and is an interactive, informal, yet deeply traditional dining experience.
 Guests sit around an interactive kitchen with counter seating and watch as master chefs skillfully prepare the barbecue.
 Guests can also enjoy options such as Donburi Rice bowls, Onmono hot food, or sushi, all coming with Miso Soup, Garden Salad and Pickles.

 Rokku Sushi Lounge + Bistro (Sisowath Quay) brings a novel twist to Asian fusion.
 Fresh nigiri, sashimi, and sushi are an excellent way to start a meal, or make for their own spread with options such as fatty tuna sashimi and the Laura Mam Rock & Roll, named after the Cambodian pop star and co-owner.
 Rokku’s fusion really gets going, though, on the dinner menu with spicy ahi tuna tacos and unagi linguine.

-Riverside’s On the Corner le Resto du Coin offers a mix of Khmer, Thai and French – where else can you find cheese fondue, steak tartare, and pineapple fried rice on the same menu?
+On the Corner le Resto du Coin on Riverside offers a mix of Khmer, Thai and French – where else can you find cheese fondue, steak tartare, and pineapple fried rice on the same menu?